 “Luck… is a mighty queer thing,” he tells Simson.
 “All you know about it for certain is that it’s bound to change.
 And it’s finding out when it’s going to change that makes you.”

-Though his weakness is kept as a reveal, Oakhurst’s weakness is that his fatalistic attitude leaves him susceptible to suicide.
+Though his shortcoming is kept as a reveal, Oakhurst’s shortcoming is that his fatalistic attitude leaves him susceptible to suicide.
 The reveal forms a bit of a ‘reversal’ when it comes to understanding his psychology — the reason he seemed so calm and collected, even while cast out of town with other ruffians, is because this didn’t stand in the way of his wish to move on anyway, to a completely different town….

 … where he would continue to play cards and win a good living.

 So in this story, the townsfolk who throw him out of Poker’s Flat aren’t his opponent.

 The drunkard thief is his surprise opponent — surprise because he seems completely ineffectual.
 But he’s got a wicked plan of his own — he’ll steal the horses and take off in the middle of the night.